About this Post

 - To use the USB-to-TTL adapter, you must first burn a bootloader.
 This in turn requires an ISP programmer.
 In other words, there is no way around the programmer.

-- Burning the bootloader in the Arduino IDE means more than just uploading the bootloader to the flash.
-You also set the so-called fuses, which determine the clock rate and the clock source, among other things.
+- “Burning the bootloader” in the Arduino IDE is more than just uploading the bootloader to the program memory.
+It also sets the so-called fuses, which determine the clock speed and clock source, among other things.

 - Therefore: When changing basic settings, it is also necessary to burn the bootloader if you want to upload programs via ISP.